nevarok/unity-ios-performance-monitor/README.md

 - `CpuCoresCount`: The number of CPU cores available on the device.
-- `CpuUsagePercents`: The current CPU usage as a percentage of total capacity.
+- `CpuUsagePercents`: The current CPU usage as a percentage of total capacity per core.
+(Example: 6 cores results in 600.0% max)
 - `MinCpuUsagePercents`: The minimum CPU usage recorded since tracking began.
 - `MaxCpuUsagePercents`: The maximum CPU usage recorded since tracking began.
 - `MemoryUsageMegabytes`: The current RAM usage in megabytes.